zchatt5/osticket-prereqs/README.md

 </p>
 <p>
-To Enable go to the start menu and open the control panel.
+Go to the start menu and open the control panel.
 Then click on programs -> Programs and Features -> Turn Windows features on or off.
 </p>
 <br />